- Mobile point-of-sale (POS) systems are mobile applications designed to function as a traditional POS system without stationary hardware.

 Mobile POS solution: BarPass mobile POS ordering system

-“Instead of coming into the office and taking hours to count inventory, items purchased are automatically withdrawn and the inventory is updated in real time,” said Patrick Donnelly, director of marketing at Revel Systems.
+“Instead of coming into the office and taking hours to count inventory, items purchased are automatically withdrawn, and the inventory is updated in real time,” said Patrick Donnelly, former director of marketing at Revel Systems.
 Automating inventory control also resulted in lower labor costs, the case study revealed.

-Success story No. 4: Hardware store can now remotely manage sales and operations
+Success story No. 4: Hardware store can now remotely manage sales and operations.

 Company: American Home and Garden (Ace Hardware), hardware and garden products retailer